syncfusion-content/maui-docs/MAUI/LinearProgressBar/Appearance.md

 ![.NET MAUI SfLinearProgressBar with range colors](images/appearance/range-colors.png)

-The following code sample demonstrates how to apply gradient transition effect to the range colors in the progress bar.
+The following code sample demonstrates how to apply gradient transition effect to the range colors in the linear progress bar.

 {% tabs %}